iambrainstorming/iambrainstorming.github.io/src/chapters/education/education-paradox-of-digital-age.md

 Tools like AI and MOOCs are incredible *levers*, but a lever only amplifies the force applied to it.
 If the underlying system lacks equity, if the student lacks intrinsic motivation, if the tool removes the "desirable difficulty" required for brain growth, or if it tricks the brain into "cognitive ease" by bypassing effortful System 2 thinking, the best technology in the world cannot force a human mind to learn.

+## Hindi Explainer Videos

-## Learning Paradox Video In Hindi:
+### Learning Paradox

 <iframe id="odysee-iframe" style="width:100%; aspect-ratio:16 / 9;" src="https://odysee.com/%24/embed/%40silicology%3A5%2Feducation-paradox-of-digital-age%3A6?r=BEsJ6JBAL1rMYyPpp7KrFF7aQy2rRTZJ" allowfullscreen></iframe>

-## Self-Regulation Crisis Video In Hindi:
+### Self-Regulation Crisis
 <iframe id="odysee-iframe" style="width:100%; aspect-ratio:16 / 9;" src="https://odysee.com/%24/embed/%40silicology%3A5%2Feducation-paradox-of-digital-age-2%3A7?r=BEsJ6JBAL1rMYyPpp7KrFF7aQy2rRTZJ" allowfullscreen></iframe>

+### Teaching is a Relational Act

+<iframe id="odysee-iframe" style="width:100%; aspect-ratio:16 / 9;" src="https://odysee.com/%24/embed/%40silicology%3A5%2Feducation-paradox-of-digital-age-3%3A9?r=BEsJ6JBAL1rMYyPpp7KrFF7aQy2rRTZJ" allowfullscreen></iframe>

+### Bloom’s 2 Sigma Problem
+<iframe id="odysee-iframe" style="width:100%; aspect-ratio:16 / 9;" src="https://odysee.com/%24/embed/%40silicology%3A5%2Feducation-paradox-of-digital-age-4%3Ab?r=BEsJ6JBAL1rMYyPpp7KrFF7aQy2rRTZJ" allowfullscreen></iframe>